liquidctl/liquidctl/docs/corsair-commander-core-guide.md

 Valid channel values are `pump`, `fanN`, where 1 <= N <= 6 is the fan number, and `fans`, to simultaneously configure all fans.

+Note: There is a hardware minimum speed when setting a fixed duty cycle.
+Anything below that point just runs at the minimum.
+This means that 0 is not stopped and a lot of the lower speeds mean the same speed.